 During the 2012-13 school year, DSNY serviced 90 public schools in Brooklyn, Manhattan, and Staten Island in partnership with the Department of Education, and three independent private schools.
 During the 2013-14 school year, the number of schools participating in organics collection will reach well over 300.

-In addition to the pilot neighborhoods, DSNY is recruiting large multi-unit residential buildings, agencies and institutions, and eligible private schools to participate in organics collection.
-To date, the program services two Department of Homeless Services shelters in Brooklyn, three private schools in Manhattan and Brooklyn, and two high-rise residential buildings in Manhattan.
+DSNY is also recruiting large multi-unit residential buildings, agencies and institutions, and eligible private schools to participate in organics collection.
+To date, the program services 21 large residential buildings, three private schools, and 11 city agency locations including Gracie Mansion and City Hall.

 back to collections